 Servicer receivable represents student loan principal and interest payments collected and applied to borrower balances by the Company's third party servicer (Great Lakes Educational Loan Services, Inc.) that have not yet been remitted to the Company.
-No allowance was deemed as necessary as of September 30, 2014 and 2013.
+No allowance was deemed necessary as of September 30, 2015 and 2014.